japankun/auto-youtube-music/README.md

 #### Search Mode

-a times, do not want to browse youtube search page. you can use this awesome option
+sometimes do not want to browse youtube search page. you can use this awesome option
 ```aym.bat -q "What A Wonderful World"

 ******************************************************************